apache/mynewt-site/docs/network/ble/ble_hs/ble_att/functions/ble_att_svr_write_local.md

 ### Description

 Writes a locally registered attribute.
-If the specified attribute handle coresponds to a GATT characteristic value or descriptor, the write is performed by calling the registered GATT access callback.
+If the specified attribute handle corresponds to a GATT characteristic value or descriptor, the write is performed by calling the registered GATT access callback.

 ### Parameters